claudiocp/ohmydebn/README.md

 # OhMyDebn

-OhMyDebn is a debonair desktop experience for Debian Linux.
+OhMyDebn is a debonair Debian + Cinnamon setup inspired by Omarchy.

 ![screenshot](screenshots/screenshot.png)